 '''

-xmodem [send | receive] filename
+xmodem [ send | receive ] filename

 '''

-filename is the name of the file (i.e. main.bin)
+- send sends the file to the host computer - receive pulls the file from the host computer - filename is the name of the file (i.e. main.bin)

 If available in the terminal emulation or Telnet software, select the XModem 1K protocol for transmission over the standard XModem option.